-Fill the backpack with snacks and spend a weekend exploring one of York County's favorite outdoor adventure spots for hikers and bikers: The Heritage Rail Trail.
+Fill your backpack with snacks and spend a weekend exploring one of York County's favorite outdoor adventure spots for hikers and bikers: The Heritage Rail Trail.

-Stretching 21 miles from the Mason-Dixon Line north to historic Downtown York, the rail trail runs along the very same Northern Central lines that carried President Lincoln on his way to deliver the Gettysburg Address in 1863 -- and tragically, his funeral train two years later.
+Stretching 21 miles from the Mason-Dixon Line north to historically edgy Downtown York, the rail trail runs along the very same Northern Central lines that carried President Lincoln on his way to deliver the Gettysburg Address in 1863 -- and tragically, his funeral train two years later.

 The trail is packed with scenic views of the York County countryside, as well as history.
 Three historic structures are found along the trail, including Hanover Junction.
 Lincoln stopped at the station for two days on his way to Gettysburg.

 Farther north, hikers will find the oldest continuously operational railroad tunnel in the world.

 Keep an eye out for the William H. Simpson No. 17 -- Northern Central Railway's replica Civil War-era steam engine.
 It chugs along the rail trail from New Freedom to Hanover Junction.
 And, yes, train rides are available.

 For even longer excursions, start at the rail trail's northern end in Downtown York and follow it all the way to the Mason-Dixon Line, where it connects with the Torrey C. Brown Trail in Maryland.

 This isn't so much a hike as it is a gentle uphill walk, but by the end you'll feel as if you've conquered a mountain.

 The park rewards those who make the half-mile trek up the Heritage Trail with a stunning panoramic view of the Susquehanna Riverlands and gorgeous Wrightsville countryside.
 It's a prime spot for bird watching or just relaxing while soaking up the sun.